JasonLocklin/Dissertation/VWM/Discussion.md

 groups, demonstrating that basic perceptual representations were intact, and that they are able to perform the perceptual-motor response as effectively as controls when they are able to recall the correct visual information (figure \ref{fig_VWM_Precision}).

+#### Guessing

-In contrast, when examining the apparent reliability of patient recollections, the data appears to indicate that neglect patients fail to recall the colour of the square stimuli and respond in a way that indicates more prevalent guessing (i.e., single target $P_G$, figure \ref{fig_VWM_1Target}).
+When examining the apparent reliability of patient responses, the data appears to indicate that neglect patients fail to recall the colour of the square stimuli and respond in a way that indicates more prevalent guessing in the single square condition (i.e.,

-### Visual Working Memory Task (Non-Targets)
+$P_G$, figure \ref{fig_VWM_1Target}).
+Interestingly,  this effect
+was not significant in the multi-square condition (figure
+\ref{fig_VWM_MTarget}).
+In the single square condition, both healthy groups perform near ceiling.
+When non-targets are introduced in the multi-square conditions, all groups appear to fail more often, but for the healthy groups the bulk of the errors appear to be guessing (figure \ref{fig_VWM_MTarget}).
+The patient group, in contrast, exhibits broadly similar guessing probabilities as in the single square condition, but significantly inflated binding errors, relative to the healthy groups (discussed below).

+The lack of a significant group guessing difference may, nevertheless, reflect limited sensitivity of the task variant.
+The single square condition may be more effectively tuned to measure simple visual working memory failures (i.e., guessing), as that is the only type of failure in the condition.
+The parameters of the task meant that the healthy groups performed near ceiling, and so demonstrated less variability, perhaps allowing for more sensitive statistical contrast with the patient group.

+#### Binding Errors

 [VWM multi-target intro] When participants were asked to perform the same VWM task in the presence of distractor "non-targets", two things change: